The arcsin function

 It is a one-to-one function.
 Here is an example:

-Definition: Of all the values returned by the Arcsin relation,
+Definition: Of all the values returned by the Arcsine relation,

-the one that is the same as the value returned by the arcsin function
+the one that is the same as the value returned by the arcsine function

-is called the principal value of the Arcsin relation.
+is called the principal value of the Arcsine relation.

-(An example is the value shown in red two pictures back.)
+(An example is the value 30° shown above in red.)

 Graph:

-The red curve in the graph to the right is the arcsin function.
+The red curve in the graph to the right is the arcsine function.

 Notice that for any x between −1 and +1 it returns a single